MicrosoftDocs/win32/desktop-src/shell/how-to-display-a-rooted-view-of-a-file.md

 ---
-Description: 'You can use a namespace extension to allow users to browse the contents of a file rather than have it presented as a folder.
-Extensions of this sort are typically used to display the contents of the members of a file type.'
+Description: You can use a namespace extension to allow users to browse the contents of a file rather than have it presented as a folder.
+Extensions of this sort are typically used to display the contents of the members of a file type.
-title: How to Display a Rooted View of a File
+title: How to Display a Rooted View of a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Display a Rooted View of a File